CSF Leaks and Skull Base Defects

 Cerebral Spinal Fluid (CSF) is the fluid that bathes the brain and spinal cord.
 Usually it is contained in one area within the skull and down the spine, but sometimes a tiny hole can develop between the brain cavity and the sinuses and nasal cavity.
 This is considered a CSF leak.

-Symptoms of CSF leaks include headaches accompanied by a clear, intermittent or constant nasal drainage that will increase or occur more frequently when bending over or straining, usually dripping out of one side of the nose, rather than out of both sides.
-Often the fluid also drips down the back of the throat.
+The most common symptom of a CSF leak is a headache that’s accompanied by an intermittent or constant nasal drainage.
+This increases or occurs more frequently when bending over or straining, usually dripping out of one side of your nose, rather than both.
+The fluid may also drip down the back of your throat.
+This fluid is very clear, like tap water, and may taste salty or metallic.

 There is usually a six-week recovery period after the surgery during which patients must limit their physical activities to prevent recurrence of the leak.